B8ni/bottoni/_posts/2022-10-20-aluminium-scrap-weight-random-forest-post.md

 ## Third Round

-As showed by Jeremy, Random Forest can sin of Extrapolation problem (brain explosion emoticon).
+As showed by Jeremy, Random Forest can sin of Extrapolation problem (:open_mouth:).
 ![[Pasted image 20221025172423.png]]

 It means, in this case, predictions are too low with new data.